Helping Others And Practicing the Deen of Islam:

 However, many converts often leave all of that for the sake of obeying Allah (SWT) and practicing Islam.
-It is a significant sacrifice and may Allah (SWT) reward them.
+It is a significant sacrifice, and may Allah (SWT) reward them.
 But in this world, it leaves our revert brothers and sisters vulnerable on many levels.
-Some by embracing Islam, lost the warmth of their own families (if not also earn their ire for – in the views of their parents – ‘disbelief’).
-Like all of us, they must also learn their deen, but with the added responsibility of changing their prior concepts, be it regarding relations with the opposite gender, Rizk and its impact on earning a living, and more.
+By embracing Islam, some people lost the warmth of their own families ( in views of their parents, they – ‘disbelief’).
+Like all of us, they have to learn deen, but with the added responsibility of changing their initial concepts regarding relations with the opposite gender, Rizk and its impact on earning a living & more.

 We have all had those challenges, yet few of us have had to face them alone.
 Unfortunately, some of us view the revert’s Shahadah as the end of the dawah to Islam, but in truth, it is merely the beginning.

-As practicing Muslims, we would love to have the path to obeying Allah (SWT) made accessible so that the pressure of compromising on our deen is lessened.
-Moreover, we want to live our lives in comfort and be able to enjoy special occasions, such as Ramadan, Eid, marriage, the birth of a child and more with our families and friends, i.e., our fellow brothers and sisters.
+As practicing Muslims, we have the path to obeying Allah (SWT) made accessible so that the pressure of compromising on our deen is lessened.
+Moreover, we live our lives in comfort and enjoy special occasions, such as Ramadan, Eid, marriage, the birth of a child, and more with our families and friends, i.e., our fellow brothers and sisters.
 Help reverts